bdurand/ultra_settings/README.md

 }
 ```

-Values for the environment will always overwrite values from the shared hash.
+#### Rails Integration

 In a Rails application, the YAML environment will be set to the Rails environment and YAML files will be assumed to exist in the `config` directory.

 ### Removing The Hierarchy

-If you don't like the default behavior of the hierarchy of environment variables, runtime settings, and YAML files, you can disable it and then explicitly enable only the appropriate data source on each field.
+If you prefer not to use the default hierarchy of environment variables, runtime settings, and YAML files, you can disable it.
+This allows you to explicitly define which data sources should be used for each field.

 ```ruby
 class MyServiceConfiguration < UtraSettings::Configuration